Oil Tanks: What You Need to Know

 The Bottom Line

 Oil heat is a safe, economical way to heat your home.
 However, underground oil tanks pose an environmental hazard and should be removed.
 If you’re buying or selling a home with an underground oil tank, speak with your Realtor about testing and removal.
+If you’re seeking legal advice, this is a reminder that real estate agents can’t give legal advice and we recommend you talk to a real estate lawyer in your area.

 Are you looking to buy or sell a home?
 Reach out today and let our 25+ years of experience help you love where you live.